 SEO is getting even more important these days, but how should you manage it effectively?
 In this post, we’ll teach you how to learn SEO in order to create an in-house team.
 We’ll also teach you what SEO courses, certifications, and tools you should be using.

-When it comes to search engine optimization, for just about any company there’s always one question: To hire or move in-house?
+When it comes to search engine optimization, for just about any company there’s always one question: To outsource SEO services or move in-house?

 Neither of those two choices is easy.
-Hiring and training an in-house team takes time, while finding a reputable SEO service is quite challenging as well.
+Hiring and training an in-house team takes time, while finding a reputable SEO company is quite challenging as well.

 I hear this question again and again: To hire or outsource?
 My answer is always both.